COVID-19 NSW, QLD: Business, Non-Profits – Local Buying Foundation B.I.G. Futures Fund

 This grant has varied closing dates for rounds 1, 2 and 3.
 See the link at the bottom for more information.

-This program aims to support business, economic and industry groups (B.I.G.) facing significant challenges from COVID-19.
-It seeks to provide financial assistance for business, economic development and industry groups to continue delivering services to their membership/business base during the COVID-19 pandemic and beyond.
+This program aims to support business, economic and industry groups (B.I.G.) facing significant challenges from COVID-19 in NSW and QLD.
+It seeks to provide financial assistance for business, economic development and industry groups to continue delivering services to their membership/business base during the pandemic and beyond from COVID-19 for QLD and NSW.

 There is no set minimum or maximum funding limits.
 The amount of funding approved per application is at the discretion of the Local Buying Foundation Advisory Committee and C-Res Board and dependant on the needs of individual organisations.